- Mixed Fleet Bridge uses telematics standard rFMS for essential RIO services

 Open to all

-“We are delighted that we have been able to support the telematics providers Scania Fleet Management Services and Dynafleet with the Mixed Fleet Bridge since last year.
+“We are delighted that we have been able to support the telematics providers My Scania and Dynafleet with the Mixed Fleet Bridge since last year.
 Thanks to the harmonisation of the industry standard rFMS this year, we are now in a position where we can make life a lot easier for mixed fleet operators.
 RIO is gradually becoming more and more hardware-independent.
 However, I still recommend that you have the RIO box retrofitted in trucks that are not equipped with it as standard, as MAN trucks are.
 In that way, your entire fleet will be able to take full advantage of the RIO services,” says RIO CEO Jan Kaumanns.